mgp/book-notes/the-subtle-art-of-not-giving-a-fuck.markdown

 * Values are about prioritization: What values do you prioritize above all else, and therefore influence your decision-making above all else?
 * By choosing better values, you divert your fucks to something better – to things that matter, improve our state of well-being and generate happiness, pleasure, and success as side-effects.
 * When you give better fucks, you get better problems.
 And when you get better problems, you get a better life.

+### Chapter 5: You Are Always Choosing

+* When we feel like we are choosing problems, we feel empowered.
+When we feel like our problems are being forced upon us, we feel victimized and miserable.

+#### The Choice

+* We don't always control what happens to us.
+But we _always_ control how we interpret what happens to us, as well as how we respond.
+* Whether we like it or not, we are _always_ taking an active role in what's occurring around or within us.
+We are _always_ choosing, whether we recognize it or not.

+#### The Responsibility/Fault Fallacy

+* The more we choose to accept responsibility into our lives, the more power we will exercise over our lives.
+Accepting responsibility for our problems is the first step to solving them.
+* We hesitate to take responsibility for our problems because we believe that to be _responsible_ for our problems is to also be at _fault_ for our problems.
+* But we are responsible for experiences that aren't our fault all the time.
+* Fault results from choices that have already been made.
+Responsibility results from the choices you're currently making, every second of every day.
+* Responsibility means you get to choose how you see things, how you react to things, and how you value things.
+You choose the metric by which to measure your experiences.
+* Taking responsibility for our problems is far more important than taking responsibility for success and happiness, because that's where the real learning comes from.

+#### Responding to Tragedy

+* Pain of one sort or another is inevitable for all of us, but again, we get to choose what it means to and for us.

+#### Genetics and the Hand We're Dealt

+* People who consistently make the best choices in the situations they're given are the ones who eventually come out ahead in life.

+#### Victimhood Chic

+* Public sharing of "injustices" garners attention and emotional outpouring, rewarding people who are able to perpetually feel victimized with ever-growing amounts of attention and sympathy.
+* The biggest problem with victimhood chic is that it diverts attention away from _actual_ victims.
+* But part of living in a democracy and a free society is that we all have to deal with views and people we don't necessarily like.

+#### There Is No "How"

+* You are _already choosing_, in every moment of every day, what to give a fuck about; so change is as simple as choosing to give a fuck about something else.